hemshankar/Game_KeepRunning/futurewars/README.md

 	2. water Holes (if submerged for 3 secs, game over),
 	3. Fire,
 	4.Mines (can be detected only if mine detector is present)

+37. Story Animation
+38. Loading screen
+39. Welcome Screen -- Done
+40. Stage decision: what powers and enemies to be unlocked in each stage
+41. Clean code related to map